 (d) whether it is otherwise appropriate in the public interest to give the assistance sought.

 In addition to the FCA’s statutory powers, a number of memoranda of understanding are in place between UK regulators and their overseas counterparts (most notably the SEC and other US regulators) concerning co-operation and information sharing.
-Recent years have seen significant co-operation between the SEC and the FCA and its cognate agencies (as noted in Section 11.2.3).
+Recent years have seen significant co-operation between the SEC and the FCA and its cognate agencies.

 Responding to an investigation (and conducting an internal investigation) will require data about individuals to be processed.
 Such an exercise will engage a number of data protection considerations.
 A company cannot assume that complying with the data protection requirements in the investigated jurisdiction will mean compliance with overseas data protection laws.
-European jurisdictions such as France and Germany, for example, have demanding standards for informed consent to a given process.
-Data protection laws may also prevent the transfer of personal information outside the country of origin: under the UK’s Data Protection Act 1998, a company cannot transfer data to countries outside the European Economic Area unless that country ensures an adequate level of protection for the rights of data subjects in relation to the processing of personal data.
-In Europe, the European Union’s General Data Protection Regulation (GDPR) is scheduled to come into force on 25 May 2018.
-Whatever the implications of Brexit for the United Kingdom, the GDPR applies to data controllers and processers outside the EU who offer goods and services to EU consumers.
-The GDPR introduces a limited derogation to its principles based on ‘legitimate interests’, which could cover transfers to foreign regulators, but does require prior notification to the relevant data protection authority.
-Transfers from Europe to the United States will also need to consider the EU–US privacy shield, designed to replace the safe-harbour framework that governs the processing and storing of EU citizens’ data in the United States.
+And local law may restrict a company’s ability to transfer individual data overseas.
+The European Union’s General Data Protection Regulation (GDPR) came into force on 25 May 2018 and applies within the EU and to those data controllers and processors outside the EU who offer goods and services to EU consumers.
+Chapter 5 of the GDPR deals with transfers of data to third countries (and international organisations) and re-enacts existing restrictions on transferring data to countries that do not have adequate privacy protections in circumstances where other ‘appropriate safeguards’ are not in place.
+The GDPR introduces a limited derogation to its principles based on ‘compelling legitimate interests’, which could cover non-repetitive transfers to foreign regulators, but would require prior notification to the relevant data protection authority.

 Blocking statutes prevent the disclosure of certain documents for the purpose of legal proceedings in a foreign jurisdiction, except pursuant to procedures set out in an international treaty or agreement.
 Article 1bis of the French Blocking Statute provides:

 There has historically been very little enforcement of the French Blocking Statute – with some companies choosing to ignore it completely.
-However, as a consequence of the Sapin 2 law, a new French national anti-corruption agency will be given specific responsibility for the enforcement of the Blocking Statute, signalling that the French authorities are looking to actively enforce this legislation.
+However, as a consequence of the Sapin II law, which was implemented in June 2017, the Parquet National Financier has begun to lead cases involving the enforcement of the Blocking Statute, signalling that the French authorities are considering the issues raised by the Blocking Statute in more depth.
+The French authorities have traditionally taken any derogation from the letter of the law seriously and insist on the use of mutual legal assistance requests and inter-agency communications.
+This can leave companies in the unenviable position of being caught between authorities (if the US authorities, for example, expect production direct from the corporate).
+In such circumstances, agency-to-agency communications should be encouraged.
 Similarly, Article 271 of the Swiss Criminal Code prohibits a person performing an ‘official act’ on behalf of a foreign authority on Swiss soil.
 This can block the collection of evidence located in Switzerland intended for use in proceedings outside the country.

 Sending data outside a jurisdiction may be contrary to state secrecy laws.
 Some jurisdictions, such as China, have wide definitions of what amounts to a state secret.
 The Law of the People’s Republic of China on Guarding State Secrets, at Article 8, defines state secrets to include ‘secrets in national economic and social development’ and ‘secrets concerning science and technology’.
 Similarly, Kazakhstan treats some geological data as a state secret.
 The consequences of violation can be serious.
 Article 111 of the Chinese Criminal Law makes violating state secrets a capital crime.
 In countries such as China, where many companies are state-owned, this is not straightforward.
 Again, locating expert local counsel is a must.